 I wanted to share how you can have a fantastic family holiday abroad whilst keeping costs down.
 We prefer a one week break in a self-catering villa to help save money, eat well and have fun together.

 Going on holiday during the six weeks summer holiday may seem like the only option but you can get some fantastic winter sun by going on holiday during the October half term or even get some early sun by going during the May half term.

 STEP TWO – Accommodation choices

-To help reduce the cost of your holiday take a look at some self catering villas.
-The Villas 4 you one we stayed in whilst in Mallorca sleeps six and would cost £701 for the villa for the May halfterm (28th May to 4th June).
-The facilities were perfect for self catering with a large kitchen and an outdoor cooking area too.
-Being self catreing can really save you money as you can cook meals you know your kids will eat and just buy the ingredients from a local supermarket.
+To help reduce the cost of your holiday take a look at some self-catering villas.
+The Villas 4 you one we stayed in whilst in Mallorca sleeps six and would cost £701 for the villa for the May half-term.
+The facilities were perfect for self-catering with a large kitchen and an outdoor cooking area too.
+Being self catering can really save you money as you can cook meals you know your kids will eat and just buy the ingredients from a local supermarket.
 We find that eating in the villa is really cheap and meals such as pasta bolognese are perfect for family dinners abroad.

 STEP THREE – Cheap flights

 Do your research and be flexible about where you fly from.
 We have found that flying from a different airport can save us a fortune even if it means we have to drive for a few hours and book a hotel overnight.
 Flights from Manchester were around £300 each yet from Luton was only £70 each and our hotel room was only £40 for the four of us saving us hundreds.